noisepy/NoisePy/tutorials/cloud/aws.md

 This is a toy problem that uses a small set of stations, reads from a cloud store, and output data in zarr.

-In terminal, type the following commend.
+In terminal, type the following command.